-Reset the status of the device port to the value forwarding.
-To do this, perform the following steps: When the port still receives BPDUs:
+To reset the status of the device port to the value forwarding, you proceed as follows: When the port still receives BPDUs:

 - Remove the manual definition as an edge port (end device port).

 - or

 - Deactivate the BPDU Guard.

-- Activate the device port again.
+- \Box Activate the device port again.